 Edward M. Franzoni, Ph.D.

 Dr. Edward Franzoni is an Ivy League educated, (Bachelor of Science, Cornell University, Masters Degree, Columbia University), licensed psychologist with over twenty years of experience.
-Dr. Franzoni, who received his Ph.D. from Fordham University, trained at Monmouth Medical Center in Long Branch, NJ.
-Prior to entering into private practice, Dr. Franzoni served as Clinical Director at Kimball Medical Center in Lakewood, NJ.
-Dr. Franzoni's excellent training, coupled with his many years of experience, enable him to competently and professionally provide the following services:
+Dr. Franzoni, who received his Ph.D. from Fordham University, trained at Monmouth Medical Center in Long Branch, N.J., prior to entering into private practice, Dr. Franzoni has also served as Clinical Director at Kimball Medical Center in Lakewood, N.J.
+His excellent training, coupled with his many years of experience, enable him to competently and professionally provide the following services: